Why Do Planes Crash?

 What phase of flight is the most dangerous?

 Aircraft never crash because of one single issue.
 It’s almost always a combination of factors that lead to an accident.
 Whilst flying is extremely safe, typical reasons why planes crash include pilot error, technical failures, bad weather, terrorism, and pilot fatigue.

-There is never one single cause attributed to pilot an aircraft crash is.
+There is never one single cause attributed to pilot an aircraft crash.
 For example, if the aircraft suffers a serious technical problem (but one that shouldn’t result in the loss of an aircraft) and it’s subsequently mishandled by the pilots resulting in a crash, does that count as pilot error or mechanical breakdown?
 The mechanical breakdown on it’s own shouldn’t have meant the plane crashed, but could have been handled correctly by the pilots.
 Therefore both are causal factors.

-Therefore the statistics for the causes of aircraft crashes are not always clear.
+As a result, the statistics made available for the causes of aircraft crashes are not always clear.
 It is however widely accepted that the following statistics are a reasonable representation:

 - 55% Pilot Error